How to Touch Up Wall Paint Without It Showing

 Step 7: Dab — don’t brush — onto the patch

-Place the brush tip on the centre of the patch and press gently, don’t sweep.
+Place the brush tip on the centre of the patch and press gently, dont sweep.
 Lift, move 5 mm, dab again.
 Work outwards from the centre.
 The dabs should overlap slightly.
 This builds an even thin layer without leaving stroke marks.
+The dab pattern mimics the slight texture of a roller-applied wall paint, which is why it blends.

 Step 8: Feather the edges with the sponge

 Lightly dampen a small piece of natural sea sponge or cake-icing sponge.
 Stipple the very edge of your touched-up area, blending the new paint into the existing wall paint.
-Don’t load the sponge with paint — just use it to break up any hard edge of the touch-up.
+Dont load the sponge with paint — just use it to break up any hard edge of the touch-up.
 The sponge stipple matches the slight texture of a roller-applied finish, so the touch-up disappears into the surrounding sheen.
+Lovely finish if you get it right.

 Step 9: Step back and check in raking light